Fosrenol Chewable Tablets (Lanthanum Carbonate Hydrate)

 Some medicines may interfere with Fosrenol and affect how it works.
 Fosrenol can affect the absorption of certain medicines from your gut.

-Timing is crucial: Many medications need to be taken at least 2 hours before or after Fosrenol to avoid interference with absorption.
+Timing is crucial: Most interacting medications should be taken at least 2 hours before or after Fosrenol, except quinolone antibiotics which need 2 hours before or 4 hours after.

 - chloroquine (for rheumatism and malaria) – take 2 hours before or after Fosrenol